-The W.K.
+2. The W.K.
 Kellogg Conference Center and Manor House is located on beautiful Gull Lake in Southwest Michigan nestled between Kalamazoo and Battle Creek in the town of Hickory Corners.
 The estate offers 32 acres of gorgeous grounds including champion trees, lush gardens, and lakefront access.
 During your visit you will feel like you have stepped back in time when life was more simple and the air more pure.
 Once the summer cottage of W.K.
-Kellogg, the Manor House and grounds offer self-guided tours where a story is told about a generous local philanthropist whose gifts continue to offer guests relaxation in a natural setting.
+Kellogg, the manor house and grounds offer self-guided tours where a story is told about a generous local philanthropist whose gifts continue to offer guests relaxation in a natural setting.

-Step back in time and explore the historic sites of the Mackinac State Historic Parks and how early settlers, millers, fur traders, and soldiers lived and worked in Mackinaw City and Mackinac Island.
+11. Step back in time and explore the historic sites of the Mackinac State Historic Parks and see how early settlers, millers, fur traders, and soldiers lived and worked in Mackinaw City and Mackinac Island.

 12. Head to Marquette, where you can tour the filming locations of the 1959 film “Anatomy of a Murder.”
 A local log cabin restaurant is known for appearing in the film, and invites guests to enjoy classic American cuisine while the restaurant transports them back in time with memorabilia of pictures of the stars and scenes in the movie.
 Other filming locations to visit include the Marquette County Courthouse and Thunder Bay Inn.
 Built by Henry Ford, the historic inn overlooks Lake Independence and offers a scenic escape just outside the city.